helmedeiros/blog/content/en/posts/2025-06-13-okra-framework-leadership-presentation.md

   - OKRs
   - Team Leadership
   - Strategy Execution
-subtitle: How two years of iterative framework development culminated in a leadership presentation that demonstrated the power of collaborative strategy execution
+subtitle: How two years of iterative method development culminated in a leadership presentation that demonstrated the power of collaborative strategy execution
 ---

-On June 13, 2025, Pernelle and I presented our experience with the OKRA framework, a framework we created and have been iterating on over the past two years to improve how we connect strategy with execution.
-What began as a simple way to make OKR planning more collaborative gradually became a consistent part of how our teams work and deliver results.
+On June 13, 2025, Pernelle and I presented our experience with OKRA—a lightweight method we’ve been shaping and evolving over the past two years to help teams better connect strategy with execution.
+What began as a simple idea to make OKR planning more collaborative has steadily become one of the tools that help us cultivate autonomy, alignment, and ownership.

-We were invited by Omio’s OKR shepherds to share these learnings with product leaders across the company.
-This followed a period where our teams maintained strong performance while demonstrating clear ownership of their goals.
-It wasn’t about doing more work—it was about aligning better on what mattered.
+We were invited by Omio’s OKR shepherds to share our learnings with product leaders across the company.
+The invitation came at a time when our teams had demonstrated consistent results, but more importantly, a stronger sense of clarity, accountability, and team-driven direction.
+OKRA isn’t the only reason for that—but it’s helped create the conditions for it.

-Our outcomes were solid, but what stood out most was a change in mindset.
-Teams were more focused, and conversations shifted from questioning purpose to anticipating action.
-That level of engagement made a real difference.
+Our outcomes were solid, but what stood out most was a shift in mindset.
+Teams became more focused, and discussions moved from “what are we supposed to do” to “how do we make this work.”
+That behavioral change is where OKRA really adds value.

 ## The Track Record That Earned Us the Platform

-Since adopting OKRA in Q3 2022, our teams have maintained an impressive delivery record that goes beyond simple completion rates.
-The framework has enabled us to achieve over 85% completion of all key results and milestones across 8 quarters, with the last 6 months showing 94% completion rates.
+Since adopting OKRA in Q3 2022, our teams have achieved more than 85% of key results and milestones across eight quarters, with the last six months reaching over 94%.
+That’s not just execution—it’s engagement.

-The OKRA framework had become our answer to three persistent challenges that plague most product teams: unclear strategy translation, surface-level team alignment, and planning processes that create compliance rather than commitment.
-We had created and developed a systematic approach to turning company-level objectives into team-owned plans that people actually believed in.
+Of course, no framework alone explains team success.
+But OKRA helped us tackle three chronic issues: vague strategic translation, shallow alignment, and planning that encouraged compliance instead of real commitment.
+OKRA offered us a way to turn company-level goals into plans that teams understood, challenged, and co-owned.

 ## Understanding OKRA: Beyond the Acronym